rhayman/SpatialRateMapPlugin/README.md

 Usage
 =====
-The most important thing the plugin needs (beyond ephysiopy) is position data and the corresponding timestamps.
+The most important thing the plugin requires is position data and the corresponding timestamps.

-If you've used one of the plugins I've written (unlikely) to track animal position then the position data will be loaded for you.

-If you haven't then you need to provide the position data and the timestamps yourself.
+You need to provide the position data and the timestamps yourself.
 The function that loads the position data and timestamps is near the top of the SpatialRateMapPlugin.py file and is called load_position_data().
-That assumes that the data is saved in the top level folder.
-If a folder structure like the following the two files are position_timestamps.npy and xy_data.npy and are in the folder called EAA-1123947_2025-01-22_11-36-18 (i.e. the top level folder):
+That assumes that the data is saved in the top level folder; in a folder structure like the following the two files are position_timestamps.npy and xy_data.npy and are in the folder called EAA-1123947_2025-01-22_11-36-18 (the top level folder):

 EAA-1123947_2025-01-22_11-36-18
 ├── position_timestamps.npy